Mowje/node-hpka/README.md

 As said above, this module as of now acts as a express middleware.
 The module exposes 2 methods :

-**```hpka.middleware(loginCheck, registration)```**: the middleware builder.
+**```hpka.middleware(loginCheck, registration, strict)```**: the middleware builder.
 The two parameters are functions, that aew called once the signature of the request is verified (with the public key attached to it).
 These functions are called to do the additional handling (like checking the DB for the right public key or register the new user) before handing the request to the correct route.
 These functions will receive the following parameters:

 * loginCheck(HPKAReq, res, callback(Boolean)) :
 	* HPKAReq : the HPKAReq object, as descibed below